acupuncture is a powerful and healing form of medicine that is life changing

 contact info: email@example.com

-Growing up with a father who practiced western medicine, as an emergency room physician, I was able to shadow him on a number of occasions in the ER.
-This opportunity led to my interest in and desire to study medicine.
-I studied Kinesiology at Miami University and graduated with my bachelors degree in 2010.
-After graduating, I was unsure of what area of medicine I wanted to specialize in.
-I just knew I wanted to practice medicine, however, I hadn’t fallen in love with any particular field of medicine.
+Growing up with a father who practiced western medicine, as an emergency room physician, Tracey was able to shadow him on a number of occasions in the ER.
+This opportunity led to her interest in and desire to study medicine.
+She studied Kinesiology at Miami University and graduated with a bachelors degree in 2010.
+After graduating, she was unsure of the area of medicine to specialize in—knowing she wanted to practice medicine, however, hadn’t fallen in love with any particular field of medicine.

-Several years ago my father, having practiced western medicine for over thirty years, pursued the study of acupuncture out of intellectual curiosity.
+Over a decade ago her father, having practiced western medicine for over thirty years, pursued the study of acupuncture out of intellectual curiosity.
 He completed a course offered by Harvard focusing primarily on the Japanese style of Acupuncture and decided to transition from emergency medicine to solely practicing acupuncture.
-Fortunately, once again, I was able to shadow my father while he gave acupuncture treatments.
-I was instantly drawn to this form of medicine.
-It was the way patients left after receiving a treatment that sparked something inside of me.
-My mind was blown by how much change occurred in an individual’s well-being in less than an hour.
+Fortunately, once again, she was able to shadow my father while he gave acupuncture treatments.
+She was instantly drawn to this form of medicine.
+It was the way patients left after receiving a treatment that sparked something inside of her.
+So much change occurred in an individual’s well-being in less than an hour—truly mind-blowing.
 One after another, patients would enter the office in pain, feeling defeated because they had tried "everything" and had seen "every specialist" and had come to get acupuncture as "their last resort."
-After treatments, time and time again I witnessed patients leaving the office with a new outlook and significant improvements in their conditions.
+After treatments, time and time again she observed patients leaving the office with a new outlook and significant improvements in their conditions.

-After witnessing the differences in how patients left the ER still in pain, seeing no improvement in their condition, verses an acupuncture treatment—where people left with smiles on their faces—and positive changes both physically and mentally—I knew I had found a medicine that I felt passionately about and wanted to practice.
+After witnessing the differences in how patients left the ER still in pain, seeing no improvement in their condition, verses an acupuncture treatment—where people left with smiles on their faces—and positive changes both physically and mentally—Tracey knew she had found a medicine that she felt passionately about and wanted to practice.

-When individuals cry tears of gratitude and happiness because of what acupuncture has done for them, I know that I am practicing a powerful and healing form of medicine that is life changing.
+When individuals cry tears of gratitude and happiness because of what acupuncture has done for them, Tracey is confident that she is practicing a powerful and healing form of medicine that is life-changing.